Senetas/crypto-cli/README.md

 ## Privacy
 The user MUST be logged into a docker hub account.
 Because `docker login` stores an encoded username and password, the clear text password is exposed to this utility.
 While the password is not transmitted anywhere other then the repository in either a clear, encoded or encrypted form, it may be logged to `STDOUT` in certain situations.
 Thus, it is recommended to set up an alternate Docker Hub account while this is under development.

+## Encryption
+The layer archives are (if specified) encrypted using AES-GCM, with a 256-bit key that is randomly generated.
+Chunking is handled by the go SIO library: <https://github.com/minio/sio>, which implements the DARE standard for data encryption at rest.
+The keys are encrypted using AES-GCM from a key derived from a user specified passphrase and a random salt.
+The key derivation function is 100,000 iterations of PBKDF2 with SHA256 used in the HMAC.
+The encrypted key and salt are stored in the image manifest and may be inspected using the `docker manifest` command, which is experimental at this stage.